 One downside of living in Spring Run is that it can take a long time to commute to work.
 In Spring Run, the average commute to work is 35.08 minutes, which is quite a bit higher than the national average.

-The citizens of Spring Run are slightly less educated than the national average of 21.84% for the average city or town: 15.09% of adults in Spring Run have a bachelor's degree or advanced degree
+The percentage of adults in Spring Run with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.09% of adults in Spring Run have a bachelor's degree or advanced degree.

 The per capita income in Spring Run in 2022 was $37,360, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $149,440 for a family of four.
 However, Spring Run contains both very wealthy and poor people as well.